 - Encourage your child to get enough sleep.
-If your child is having trouble sleeping, try not to let him nap during the day regardless of how tired he feels.
-Help him make time for relaxing activities before bedtime and encourage him to avoid screen time in the hour before bed.
+Pre-teens need 9-11 hours of sleep.
+Teenagers need 8-10 hours of sleep.
+If your child is having trouble sleeping, try not to let them nap during the day regardless of how tired they feel.
+Help your child make time for relaxing activities before bedtime, and encourage your child to avoid screen time in the hour before bed.

 - If you can, make sure your child avoids alcohol and other drugs.
 Using these to dull sadness or pain can make your child’s problems worse.